kuwisdelu/MSIResearch/README.md

 `ssh viteklab@Magi-03`

 Please contact Kylie Bemis at <k.bemis@northeastern.edu> or on Slack for login credentials.

+### SSH tunneling

+Because the Magi servers are behind the Khoury servers, downloading datasets requires SSH tunneling.

+#### 1. Connect to Khoury servers with local port forwarding:

+`ssh -NL 8080:Magi-03:22 <your-khoury-username>@login.khoury.northeastern.edu &`

+This will establish an SSH session with Khoury servers in the background, and forward communication to `Magi-03` on your local port 8080.

+#### 2. Store PID of the background SSH process:

+`pid=$!`

+#### 3. Securely copy data from Magi server:

+`scp -rP 8080 viteklab@localhost:</remote/src> </local/dest>`

+The above commands use local port 8080 to access the remote Magi server.
+Tehnically, any unused port with a high number can be used.

 ### SSH keys for Khoury servers